Notifications

 The 2021-2026 Canada-Alberta Canada-Wide Early Learning and Child Care Agreement (CACWELCC) includes funding to reduce parent fees for an additional 42,500 non-profit spaces (28,000 facility-based and 14,500 family day home) and 26,200 for-profit spaces, for a total of 68,700 net new funded spaces.

 • In December 2025, the governments of Alberta and Canada signed a one-year, $1.17-billion extension of the agreement.
-The extension removes the family day home space creation cap and allows funding for up to 5,000 additional for-profit spaces to improve access in areas where childcare remains limited.
+The extension removed the family day home space creation cap and allowed funding for up to 5,000 additional for-profit spaces to improve access in areas where childcare remains limited.

-• Alberta hit its existing for-profit space cap of 26,200 spaces in fall 2025.
-This means affordability funding for for-profit spaces remains limited and eligibility criteria implemented in May 2025 is still in place.
+• Alberta hit its existing for-profit space cap of 26,200 spaces in fall 2025 and has now allocated the 5,000 additional spaces negotiated in December.

 • For-profit program eligibility